SebastianGarrido2790/Data-Science-Portafolio/README.md

 - Feature-enriched XGBoost forecasting

 ### 9. Churn Case Study
-**Summary:** Comprehensive case study demonstrating the application of the complete data science lifecycle to predict customer churn in streaming services, providing actionable insights for improving customer retention strategies.
-This is a six-month case study of customer churn for a streaming platform, similar to Netflix and Spotify, using real-world figures to simulate the industry's reality.

-🔹 **Project Overview**

-For this six-month data science project, we created a fictional company, StreamHub, Inc., a streaming platform with 10 million subscribers, to conduct a case study aimed to predict customer churn and reduce the 5% monthly churn rate by 10% (saving $500,000/month).
+**Summary:** For this six-month project, we created a fictional company, StreamHub, Inc., a streaming platform with 10 million subscribers similar to Netflix and Spotify, using real-world figures to simulate the industry's reality.
+The objective is to conduct a case study aimed to predict customer churn and reduce the 5% monthly churn rate by 10% (saving $500,000/month) applying a complete data science lifecycle.
 Using the CRISP-DM methodology, we developed, deployed, and operationalized an XGBoost model (AUC-ROC = 0.85, recall = 0.74), delivering $2.93M in annual net savings (166% ROI).
 The project showcases end-to-end data science expertise, from business understanding to production-grade MLOps, aligning technical solutions with strategic business goals.

 🔹 **Phase 1: Business Understanding (June 2025)**
 - Established SMART goals: Reduce churn by 10% within six months, achieve AUC-ROC ≥ 0.85.